NokuDevelopment/Algebra-Calculator/README.md

 # Algebra Calculator

 Algebra Calculator is a powerful desktop app designed to perform algebraic operations.
-It targets the Windows 10 audience and can be downloaded on the Microsoft Store under the name "Algebra Calculator".
+It targets the Windows 10 desktop usersand can be downloaded on the Microsoft Store under the name "Algebra Calculator".

 Features:
 - Standard calculator